ctmurphey/Undergrad-Research/README.md

 # Undergrad-Research

-A select collection of the work I did in my my undergraduate at the University of Illinois, resulting in the research paper [Murphey, et. al., (2020)](https://arxiv.org/abs/2012.06552) which would go on to be published in [*Monthly Notices of the Royal Astronomical Society*](https://academic.oup.com/mnras/article-abstract/507/1/927/6330468?redirectedFrom=fulltext).
+A select collection of the work I did in my undergraduate at the University of Illinois, resulting in the research paper [Murphey, et. al., (2020)](https://arxiv.org/abs/2012.06552) which would go on to be published in [*Monthly Notices of the Royal Astronomical Society*](https://academic.oup.com/mnras/article-abstract/507/1/927/6330468?redirectedFrom=fulltext).
 The work centered around modeling both what fraction of supernovae (SNe) in the Milky Way we are likely to see and where to see it, building off of the models in [Adams, et. al., (2013)](https://arxiv.org/pdf/1306.0559.pdf).

 ## Setup
 We start with the double exponential distribution given in the Adams paper, modelling both core-collapse supernove (CCSNe) and Type-Ia supernovae(IaSNe) individually, as well as dust.
 We use 3D density distributions following these double exponential models (see Murphey, et. al. for equations as GitHub doesn't support them).
 We then use two different algorithms we developed to then calculate the probability of seeing any given supernovae and where on the sky in their own way.